Project One.

 Cross Construction

-“As Utah’s Best of State award winning home designer in 2023 and most of the last decade, we are honored to have created the plans for Project One, which will be the largest certified passive house in the World!”
+“As Utah’s Best of State award winning home designer in 2023 and most of the last decade, we are honored to have created the plans for Project One, which will be the largest certified Passive House in the World!”

 Jamie Walker